Beyond banking: DBS as a trusted business partner to SMEs

 With the right decisions and support, they can break through that plateau and progress to the next level.
 But if they misstep – such as unsound investment decisions or poor capital structure – they may struggle to service debt and meet their obligations.

 This is where we can add value.
-It’s in our blood to serve the SME community and we will continue to provide them with the right advice and solutions to earn their trust and partner them to achieve their aspirations.
+It’s in our blood to serve the SME community, and we will continue offering SME advisory, the right advice, and solutions to earn their trust and partner with them to achieve their aspirations.

 DBS has certainly gone beyond banking to partner SMEs at every step of the journey.
 Would you say that DBS strives to be a business partner to SMEs?